 Milbemycin oxime eliminates the tissue stage of heartworm larvae and the adult stage of hookworm, roundworm, and whipworm infestations.
 Lufenuron, the other active ingredient, is an insect development inhibitor that breaks the flea life cycle by inhibiting egg development.
 Lufenuron prevents most flea eggs from hatching or maturing into adults and thus prevents and controls flea populations by breaking the life cycle.

-How should this medication be given: Give Sentinel exactly as directed by the veterinarian.
+Give Sentinel exactly as directed by your veterinarian.
 If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
-The usual dose of Sentinel for dogs 2 to 10 pounds is 2.3mg/46mg, 11 to 25 pounds is 5.75mg/115mg, 26 to 50 pounds is 11.5mg/230mg and 51 to 100 pounds is 23mg/460mg given once a month year-round.
+The usual dose of Sentinel for dogs 2 to 10 pounds is 1 Flavor Tab every month (Brown Box), 11 to 25 pounds is 1 Flavor Tab every month (Green Box), 26 to 50 pounds is 1 Flavor Tab every month (Yellow Box) and 51 to 100 pounds is 1 Flavor Tab every month (White Box).
 For dogs over 100 pounds give the appropriate combination of tablets.
+To ensure adequate absorption, always administer Sentinel to dogs immediately after or in conjunction with a normal meal.
 Heartworm testing should be performed prior to the start of prevention therapy.
 If your pet is off Sentinel for 6 months or less, re-start the medication and test after 6 months since microfilaria, that take 6 months to mature, will result in a positive test result.
-Store Sentinel at room temperature.
+Store Sentinel in a dry place at controlled room temperature, between 59-77F (15-25 C).
 Do not remove the tablet from its wrapper until ready to give the medicine.
 Keep this medication away from children and pets.
 Consult your veterinarian for pregnant or lactating dogs.

-What other drugs will affect Sentinel: While Sentinel is safe to use in dogs at risk for MDRI-allele mutation (Australian Shepherds, Collies, Shelties,etc.), unless tested normal, caution is advised if the pet is also being given amiodarone (Cordarone), azole antifungals such as ketoconazole, carvedilol (Coreg), cyclosporine (Atopica), diltiazem (Cardizem), erthromycin (Ery-Tabs) or clarithromycin (Biaxin), quinidine, spironolactone (Adlactone), tamoxifen, and verapamil (Calan).
+While Sentinel is safe to use in dogs at risk for MDRI-allele mutation (Australian Shepherds, Collies, Shelties, etc.), unless tested normal, caution is advised if your pet is also being given amiodarone (Cordarone), azole antifungals such as ketoconazole, carvedilol (Coreg), cyclosporine (Atopica), diltiazem (Cardizem), erythromycin (Ery-Tabs) or clarithromycin (Biaxin), quinidine, spironolactone (Aldactone), tamoxifen, and verapamil (Calan).
 Do not give Sentinel to your pet if already giving an alternate heartworm medication.

 Give Sentinel Flavor Tabs once a month on the same day of each month year-round.